designsystemsinternational/react-admin-github/README.md

 The goal of this package is to enable GitHub as a backend to websites created with [`react-admin`](https://marmelab.com/react-admin/).
 This is a great option if you are making static websites with content in JSON files, and you just want a simple CMS that sits on top of this file structure.

+> TODO: Cannot have more than 1000 files in a single folder

 ## What is included?

 This package has three main pieces:

-1. **API functions**.
+**API functions**.
 These allow you to create a simple API that serves as a proxy between the static site and the GitHub app.
 This is needed because the static site cannot expose the GitHub access token.
 These functions are written so they can be used in both server and serverless environments.

-2. **React Admin Auth Provider**.
+**React Admin Auth Provider**.
 An auth provider for `react-admin` that interacts with the proxy API to authenticate a user based on JSON files in the repository.

-3. **React Admin Data Provider**.
+**React Admin Data Provider**.
 A data provider for `react-admin` that allows you to load and save JSON files directly from the GitHub repository.

+> TODO: filenames are YYYY-MM-DD-HH-MM-SS-slug.json

 ## Getting Started